GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - Consider adjusting LOD settings to improve performance and memory usage

 - Special notes about `IFC Viewer`:
-  - It supports metadata picking, similar to glTF based viewers:
+  - It supports metadata picking, similar to glTF based viewers
-    - Applying edges to the model might prevent metadata picking until edges are removed (button `E`)
-  - It also provides live control to show exploded view of the model
+  - It also provides live controls for:
+    - Showing exploded view of the model
+    - Showing / hiding selectable categories

 - Special notes about `USD Viewer`:
   - As of three.js `v0.184.0` it supports USD, USDA, USDC and USDZ